jspecht3/terminal-tutorial/README.md

 copy2.txt   copy5.txt  copy8.txt
 ```

-Now that we see that the `for` loop has done, let's parse the arguments of the `for` loop to see how it works. `for` loops starts are always started with the keyword `for`, followed by the index (`i` in this case, but this can ),
+We see the `for` loop created 10 copies of `shorter-name.txt` with the name `copyXXX.txt`.
+Now that we see that the `for` loop has done, let's parse the arguments of the `for` loop to see how it works.

+We'll start with the first line of the loop.
+We will break the first line, `for copy_number in $(seq 1 10)`, down into it's constituent parts.
+- `for` is the keyword that tells the shell to start a loop
+- `copy_number` is the index for the looping.
+If you ever want to share your work, avoid using indices like `i`, `j`, or `x` in favor or more descriptive indices.
+- `in` seperates the index from the value of each index.
+- `$(seq 1 10)` are the values the index will take on.
+Here, `seq 1 10` generates a sequence of numbers from 1 to 10.
+We use :red_circle: `$` to tell the shell that we want to use

+`for` loops starts are always started with the keyword `for`, followed by the index

+(`i` in this case, but this can ),

 Next, let's try to remove the directory `new-dir` and see what happens.